QUBT Butterfly Strategy

 What is the breakeven for a QUBT butterfly?

-The breakeven for the QUBT butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the QUBT butterfly priced on this page is roughly $8.55 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current QUBT market-implied 1-standard-deviation expected move is approximately 27.98%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The QUBT market-implied 1-standard-deviation expected move in the same options snapshot is approximately 20.51%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.

 When should you consider a butterfly on QUBT?